Former Ohio governor to flip switch this week at Clifton Mill holiday display

-The Legendary Lights of Clifton Mill, located at 75 Water St. in Clifton, just outside of Yellow Springs, will kick-off this Friday, Nov.
-26 at 6 p.m. with former Ohio Governor Bob Taft and former first lady, Hope Taft, flipping the switch.
+The Legendary Lights of Clifton Mill, located at 75 Water St. in Clifton, just outside of Yellow Springs, will kick-off at 6 p.m. with former Ohio Gov. Bob Taft and former first lady, Hope Taft, flipping the switch.

-The display will run through Dec.
-30 each night from 6 p.m. to 9 p.m.
-Gates open at 5 p.m.
+The display will run from 6 p.m. to 9 p.m. daily through Dec.
+30. Gates open at 5 p.m.
 Admission is $10 per person.
-Children 3 and under can be admitted free with a paying adult.
+Children 3 and under are admitted free with a paying adult.

 In Dec.
-2018, the lights placed second in the “best public lights in the U.S.” category in the USA Today 10BEST contest.
+2018, the lights placed second in the “Best Public Holiday Lights Display in the U.S.” category in the USA Today 10BEST contest.
 That same month, Clifton Mill was highlighted on ABC’s “The Great Christmas Light Fight” and won the grand prize of $50,000 on the “Heavyweight Division” episode.

 Credit: Bill Lackey